mayureshkhalane1/nanochat_assignment/README.md

   ratio, plus the added `tok_per_char` metric) against GPT-2 and GPT-4 (cl100k)
   tokenizers on fixed news / Korean / code / math / science / CLIMBMix-train/val
   snippets.
-- `scripts/tok_artifacts.py`: tokenizes a probe text and prints each token's id + decoded fragment, used to inspect failure cases for numbers, source code, and non-English text.
+- `scripts/tok_artifacts.py`: tokenizes a given text and prints each token's id + decoded fragment, used to inspect failure cases for numbers, source code, and non-English text.

-Note: his flow trains into the shared `~/.cache/nanochat/tokenizer` and only then snapshots a copy; ours trains into per-vocab dirs directly and never touches the shared tokenizer.
-Both cover vocab 8,192 and 32,768.

 ## Task 2 - Pretraining (`depth 2`, comparison at depth 4 and 8)